raineyfu/Chess/Chess/README.md

 Chess Engine

-Run main in /src/Game.java to launch
+Download all files and run main in /src/Game.java to launch

 Not finished, searrch algorithm still needs to be improved.